HurricaneLabs/brokenhosts/README.md

 The fw01 host will not alert because the wildcard line is further up.
 For this reason, I recommend putting all entries that have a specific index and a specific host (no wildcards) at the top of the lookup table, followed by entries with a wildcard in the index and a specific host, and put entries with a specific index and wildcard in the host field at the bottom of the lookup table.

+Broken Hosts dashboard can be used to easily and quickly update the tuning lookup table.
+Clicking on "Suppress" next to an item will remove it from the dashboard and alerts by adding it to the tuning spreadsheet.

 # For support: #
 ================
 * Send email to splunk@hurricanelabs.com